The Parsha in a Nutshell

 Questions to Ponder

-everyone is created in the “Image of God” not just the king or the elite?
+- What does it mean for society if we believe that everyone is created in the “image of God” not just the king or the elite?

-2. In Covenant & Conversation, Rabbi Sacks challenges us to see the good in creation (the third stage of creation).
+- In this week’s Covenant & Conversation, Rabbi Sacks challenges us to see the good in creation (the third stage of creation).
 How does the belief in all people being created in the “Image of God” help us to do that?

 Around the Shabbat Table